-The Starter shall have control of the athletes from the time the Referee turns the athletes over to him (Rule 11.1.1) until the race has commenced.
+The Starter shall have control of the Athletes from the time the Referee turns the Athletes over to them (see Rule 11.1.1) until the race has commenced.
 The start shall be given in accordance with Rule 11.1.

 The Starter shall report all irregularities during the start to the Referee.